jothoudt/go-backend-todo/README.md

 - Must have postgreSQL installed
 - Create a database "go_todo"
 - Create the database table found in the database.sql file
+- go run main.go to start the application

 - Get the front-end of the to-do list [here](https://github.com/jothoudt/frontend-to-do).
 - npm start on the front-end

-- go run main.go